Al-Qaeda insurgency in Yemen: Operation Arrows of the East

 On 22 August, the Southern Transitional Council launched Operation Arrows of the East with the goal of expelling AQAP from Abyan governorate.
 The operation had been launched after the conclusion of an offensive against the Yemeni government and Islah party which captured most of their territory in neighbouring Shabwah.

 On 6 September, AQAP launched an attack on Security Belt Forces in Ahwar district which killed 21 STC soldiers and 6 AQAP fighters.
 On 11 September, STC forces reportedly took control of the al-Maraqisha mountains in Abyan and Shabwah, a historic AQAP safehaven in the south.
 The same day, the STC announced the second phase of the operation with additional forces being sent to al-Wade'a, Mudiyah, Lawdar, and Ahwar districts to target AQAP strongholds in the governorate.
-On 12 September, an AQAP IED detonated near an STC vehicle travelling in Mudiyah, killing three soldiers and injuring six.
-On 14 September STC forces entered Wadi Omran, east of Mudiyah district, in what was labeled as the third phase of the operation.
-On 18 September the STC announced that it had secured Wadi Omran, one of AQAP's last strongholds in Abyan, and captured a major base within it.
+On the 12th, an AQAP IED detonated near an STC vehicle travelling in Mudiyah, killing three soldiers and injuring six.
+On the 14th, STC forces entered Wadi Omran, east of Mudiyah district, in what was labeled as the third phase of the operation.
+On the 18th, the STC announced that it had secured Wadi Omran, one of AQAP's last strongholds in Abyan, and captured a major base within it.
 The battle killed 32 STC soldiers and wounded 42, along with killing 24 AQAP members.

 On 8 October, STC forces entered al-Mahfad district as a part of the fourth phase of their operation.
 On 9 October, a roadside bomb planted by AQAP detonated in Wadi Omran, leaving 4 Yemeni soldiers dead along with several others injured.
-By 10 October, al-Mahfad was reportedly secured by the STC along with Lawdar, Al-Wade'a and Mudiyah districts, with an STC spokesperson declaring the operation to be over.
+By the 10th al-Mahfad was reportedly secured by the STC along with Lawdar, Al-Wade'a and Mudiyah districts, with an STC spokesperson declaring the operation to be over.
 On 5 November, STC forces advanced into Al-Khealah valley, an AQAP safe haven south of al-Mahfad.
 AQAP fled the valley without any major conflict, though a roadside bomb killed three STC soldiers and injured four.